 Not every act that may be offensive to an individual or group constitutes discrimination or harassment.
 Harassment includes action beyond the mere expression of views, words, symbols or thoughts that another individual finds offensive.
-To constitute a violation of Minneapolis College Policy 2.01 Nondiscrimination, conduct must be considered sufficiently serious to deny or limit a student’s or employee’s ability to participate in or benefit from the services, activities, or privileges provided by Minneapolis Community and Technical College.
+To constitute a violation of Minneapolis College Policy 2.01, Nondiscrimination, conduct must be considered sufficiently serious to deny or limit a student’s or employee’s ability to participate in or benefit from the services, activities, or privileges provided by Minneapolis College.

 Subpart C. Scope

-This procedure is not applicable to allegations of sexual violence; allegations of sexual violence are handled pursuant to Board Policy 1B.3 Sexual Violence and System Procedure 1B.3.1.
+This procedure is not applicable to allegations of sexual violence; allegations of sexual violence are handled pursuant to Board Policy 1B.3 Sexual Violence and System Procedure 1B.3.1 described in this report.
 In addition, harassment and discrimination complaints not arising from alleged violations of Minneapolis College Policy 2.01 Nondiscrimination, are to be addressed under other appropriate policies and established practices.

 Part 2.
 Definitions